Seirdy/seirdy.one/content/posts/website-best-practices.md

 In-depth server configuration is a bit out of scope, so I'll keep each improvement brief.

 Compression--especially static compression--dramatically reduces download sizes.
-My full-text RSS feed is about a quarter of a megabyte, but the Brotli-compressed version is around 70 kilobytes.
+My full-text RSS feed is about a quarter of a megabyte, but the Brotli-compressed version is about 70 kilobytes.
 Caddy supports this with a `precompressed` directive; Nginx requires the [ngx_brotli module](https://github.com/google/ngx_brotli) for Brotli compression.

 When serving many resources at once (e.g., if a page has many images), HTTP/2 could offer a speed boost through multiplexing; use it if you can, but expect many clients to only support HTTP/1.1.
 HTTP/3 is unlikely to help textual websites much, so run a benchmark to see if it's worthwhile.